p-hss/p-hss.github.io/_pages/about.md

 ---

-Hi, I'm Philipp.
+Hi.

-I am a doctoral researcher at Technical University Munich and the Postdam Institute for Climate Impact Research.
+I'm Philipp.
+I'm a doctoral researcher at Technical University Munich and the Postdam Institute for Climate Impact Research.
 I work at the intersection of deep learning and Earth system modelling to develope novel methods that combine the strengths of both data-driven and knowledge-based modelling approaches.